xleonzhao/ccnp-encor/01-forwarding.md

 * each vlan is a broadcast domain
   * uniquely identified by VLAN ID
   * may across multiple switches
+  * mac table will be per VLAN
 * insert 16bits after MAC address in ethernet frame
+  * only access<->trunk and trunk<->trunk pathways see VLAN header
+  * access-endpoint see no VLAN header

 ![](img/vlan.png)